ReactaCat/.github/README.md

 <h1 align="center">Reactacat</h1>

 <p align="center">
-  <strong>We are redefining play by building the world's first AI companion designed to fully unleash your cat's hunting instinct.</strong>
+  <strong>We are elevating the bond between pets and people by pioneering the future of autonomous, intelligent play.</strong>
 </p>

 <p align="center">